aleponce4/hantavirus-pipeline/README.md

 ## Variant Calling Improvements

-The pipeline implements a sophisticated two-pass approach to variant calling:
+The pipeline implements a two-pass approach to variant calling:

 1. In the first pass, reads are mapped directly to the original reference
 2. In the second pass: